-As Aberdeen Standard European Logistics Income (ASLI) marks its third anniversary since launch, it has recorded a NAV total return over the period of 16.5% and a share price total return of 22.5%.
+As Aberdeen Standard European Logistics Income (ASLI) marks its third anniversary since launch, it has recorded a net asset value (NAV) total return over the period of 16.5% and a share price total return of 22.5%.
 The COVID-19 pandemic has only served to reinforce the strong characteristics of the European logistics sector, where a surge in online retailing has resulted in huge demand for space from e-commerce operators.
-An acceleration in the online retailing trend, as well as a strengthening of supply chains following the shock at the start of the year, is predicted to result in strong rental growth in 2021.
+An acceleration in the online retailing trend, as well as a strengthening of supply chains following the shock at the start of the year caused by the closure of borders in Asia as government’s tried to tackle the spread of the virus, is predicted to result in strong rental growth in 2021.

 ASLI’s manager is keen to expand its portfolio, from its current 14 assets in five countries, and is exploring its options for raising capital in order to buy identified assets across Europe.
 In December, it was announced Aberdeen Standard Investments (ASI) would acquire logistics property fund manager Tritax Management, providing ASLI with greater resources to grow.

 ASLI invests in a diversified portfolio of ‘big box’ logistics and ‘last mile’ urban warehouse assets in Europe with the aim of providing its shareholders with a regular and attractive level of income return together with the potential for long-term income and capital growth (target total return of 7.5% a year in euros).

 ASLI’s share price slumped in March 2020 as part of a wider market sell-off as the COVID-19 pandemic hit, with its discount to net asset value (NAV) widening to 26%.
 It quickly regained its losses and as the market recognised the strength of its portfolio and the logistics market, its rating moved to a premium.
 On 15 December 2020 it was trading at a 6.2% premium to NAV.